JordanSpencerWu/head-first-design-patterns/readme.md

-This will contain all the coding project from the book Head First Design Patterns.
+This will contain some of the coding examples from the book Head First Design Patterns.